raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 The Carpenter never did hear back from them, but the next day there was an email containing a generous contract from Friends of Ghosts ("FOG"), a codename for a stealth startup doing interesting work, and the Thing interview was forgotten.

 Some time later, The Carpenter ran into Bob Plissken at a local technology meet-up.
-"What happened at Thing?"
-Bob wanted to know, "I asked them what they thought of you, and all they would say was, *writes unreadable code*."
+"John!
+What happened at Thing?"
+Bob wanted to know, "I asked them what they thought of you, and all they would say was, *Writes unreadable code*.
+I thought it was a lock!
+I thought you'd finally make your escape from New York."

 The Carpenter smiled.
 "I forgot about them, it's been a while.
 So, do They Live?"